 4. Not maintain self and relationship with self

+This is what a lot of people mean when they say they ‘lost themselves’.
 To blend yourself with another can be a beautiful experience.
-However, after time goes on and you recognize that you are no longer the person you were before, resentments can start to set in.
+However, after time goes on and you recognize that you are no longer the person you were before, resentments can begin.
 It is important to remember who you are in all relationships and continue figuring out more about yourself.
 Develop new interests separate from your partner, keep up with your friends and family members.
 Watch your favorite shows, and continue your favorite activities.
 Your relationship will be better for it, as it can also keep the “sparks” going.
-Take care of yourself as well

 5. Not invest in the Relationship

 Anything that is not cultivated will die.
 So, think of your relationship as a plant.
-With water, proper sunshine, and nutrients, your plant will stay alive.
+Your plant will stay alive with water, proper sunshine, and nutrients.
 This is the same for your relationships.
-Don’t stop dating just because you’ve been in a relationship or married for an extended period.
+Don’t stop getting to know one another just because you’ve been in a relationship or married for an extended period.
 Talk!
 Spend time addressing your interests with one another.
 Having challenges?
 Invest in couples counseling to get a new way of dealing with one another.
 Counseling can also be great for improving skills like communication and intimacy.